FullStackTypeScriptCourse/course_material/01_js/RECAP_ES6.md

 ## Class Exercise 3 - ES6

-a) Change the code to ES6 classes.
+a.
+Change the code to ES6 classes.
 You should use constructors, the super and extend keyword.

 ```js
 function Employee(name, salary, hireDate) {